bsoelch/ConcatLang/Readme.md

   - syntax: `<list> <value> <index> [] =`
   - the element at index will be set to value cast to the type of the list-elements
-  - the modified list is pushed back on the stack
 - `[:]`  get a sublist of a list
   - syntax: `<list> <off> <to> [:]`
   - returns a new list containing the elements